mlibrary/about-amherst/src/content/series.md

 See our [individual project proposal template](https://docs.google.com/document/d/1jGNlpD6nT7ZlVTs6tNwyNB164AExiIQ0lPHhWM8usLs/edit?usp=sharing) to get a sense of what we look for when considering projects.
 If you are interested in proposing a series, please review our [series proposal guidelines](https://docs.google.com/document/d/1j3W09SHS3fj0VKvC8WiilYmpg3P0w3lecp8liRZSAvw/edit?usp=sharing).
 When you’re ready, submit a proposal to [acpress@amherst.edu](mailto:acpress@amherst.edu).

+<h2 id="accented"><cite>Accented</cite></h2>

+Series Editors: Pooja Rangan, Amherst College; Akshya Saxena, Vanderbilt University; Ragini Tharoor Srinivasan, Rice University; Pavitra Sundar, Hamilton College

+Accented publishes works exploring accent as a critical mode of cultural production and interpretation.
+The series seeks to model accented thinking as a way to disturb the normative logics of academic, archival, media, legal, and bureaucratic structures.
+Books in the series amplify subversive everyday acts by accented subjects and employ accent as an intersectional, intermedial, and interdisciplinary way of knowing.
+We invite rigorous, innovative, and daring scholarship (between 40,000 and 70,000 words) that spans textual, archival, ethnographic, and hybrid approaches across time periods and linguistic contexts.
+The series particularly welcomes projects that embrace the multimodal format, such as video essay books and dialogical experiments.

 <h2 id="acp-records"><cite>ACP Records</cite></h2>

 Series Editor: Darryl Harper, Amherst College